jpanahon/jpanahon.github.io/README.md

 </p>

 ### Languages and Technologies I've used:
-*NOTE: This does not mean I am proficient with all of them.*
+*NOTE: This does not mean I am proficient with all of them.* <br>
-Programming Languages: Python, C++, C, C#, JavaScript, TypeScript, PHP, HTML, CSS, Java, MASM, GDScript, and SQL.
+Programming Languages: Python, C++, C, C#, JavaScript, TypeScript, PHP, HTML, CSS, Java, MASM, GDScript, and SQL. <br>
-Technologies: Vulkan, discord.js, discord.py, Svelte, SvelteKit, Git, and CMake, Unity Game Engine, and Godot Game Engine.
+Technologies: Vulkan, discord.js, discord.py, Svelte, SvelteKit, Git, and CMake, Unity Game Engine, and Godot Game Engine. <br> <br>

 ## Coding Projects I have worked on